How Change Request Management (ChaRM) Leverages Git-enabled CTS (gCTS)

 Change Request Management (ChaRM) controls change and transport process for ABAP system landscape which is based on classic Change and Transport System (CTS), but since SAP Solution Manager 7.2 SP12 ChaRM integrated with Git-enabled Change and Transport System (gCTS) to provide a possibility to transport ABAP code using Git-enabled CTS instead of CTS.
 A new change document type introduced to support the change management process.
 By default, Git-enabled changes are delivered as change transaction SMGH.

-In order to run Git-enabled Change process you have to be prepared, first you have to configure gCTS for ChaRM, refer to the online help Configuring Git-enabled CTS.
+In order to run Git-enabled Change process you have to be prepared.
+First you have to configure gCTS for ChaRM, so far ChaRM only supports gCTS with GitHub as the Git server.
+You can get more details about the configuration from the online help Configuring Git-enabled CTS.

 To get a better understanding about Git-enabled Change, you can refer to online help Processing Git-enabled Changes.